TechnicalJashanji/togetherjs/README.md

 Running a local server
 ----------------------
-You shouldn't need to run your own version of the hub server.
+You need not to run your own version of the hub server.
 But if you happen to make changes to the server, you can change the default hub URL by setting the HUB_URL environment variable when building.
 For example:
 ```